 4.3 Resource Control Block (RCB)

-The system maintains an RCB for each configured resource.
+The system maintains a 16-byte RCB for each configured resource.
 RCBs are arranged as an array of structures, with the resource ID used as an index into the array.
 Each RCB contains the following information: